Efficient Group Lasso Regularized Rank Regression with Simulation-Based Tuning: Introduction

-Here, $\{\mathcal{G}_l\}_{l=1}^g$ constitutes a partition of the coefficient index set $[p]:= \{1, \ldots, p\}$ into $g$ predefined, non-overlapping groups, with each group $\mathcal{G}_l$ assigned a positive weight $w_l > 0$.
+Here, $\{\mathcal{G}_l\}_{l=1}^g$ denotes a partition of the index set $\{1, \ldots, p\}$ into $g$ predefined, non-overlapping groups, with each group $\mathcal{G}_l$ assigned a positive weight $w_l > 0$.
 The notation $\beta_{\mathcal{G}_l}$ denotes the subvector of $\beta$ corresponding to the indices in $\mathcal{G}_l$.
 The regularization parameter $\lambda > 0$ controls the trade-off between the goodness-of-fit and the group-wise sparsity.
-Building on the simulation-based parameter rule proposed by \cite{Wang2020ATR}, we extend the framework from the lasso to the group lasso setting, yielding a fully data-driven formula of $\lambda$ that directly accounts for group structure and avoids the need for computationally intensive cross-validation.
-Furthermore, we establish a finite-sample error bound for the resulting estimator under mild error assumptions, demonstrating validity even in the presence of heavy-tailed errors commonly observed in high-dimensional data.
+Moreover, we develop a simulation-based tuning rule for $\lambda$ by extending the framework of \cite{Wang2020ATR} from the Lasso to the group Lasso setting.
+The proposed parameter selection eliminates the need for cross-validation, while being both adaptive to the group structure and computationally efficient.
+Furthermore, we establish a finite-sample error bound for the resulting estimator, showing validity even with heavy-tailed errors.
+Notably, this extension is nontrivial, as it requires adapting the pivotal tuning argument to the group lasso dual norm and developing the analysis under a group-structured sparsity framework.